library(papercheck)

 library(dplyr) # for data wrangling

+First, we need to set up the sample of papers we will code for ground truth.
 See the batch processing vignette for information on how to load multiple PDFs.
-Here, we will load 250 open access papers from Psychological Science, which have been previously converted to XML by grobid, read in to papercheck, and saved as an Rds object.
+Here, we will load 250 open access papers from Psychological Science, which have been previously read in to papercheck.

 Fixed Terms